 While I waited, I chatted with Meghan, who’s been off-trail since Warner Springs recovering from her foot injury.
 She’s contemplating skipping up to Idyllwild and doing the intermediate section later, so depending on timing, it’s possible I may see her again before too long.

 The Idyllwild Brewpub, the obvious choice for dinner tonight, has 18 of their own beers on tap, with a ride range of styles, so I’m probably not going to make it through their whole beer list while I’m in town.
-While there, I talked for awhile with a local and his friend from out of town about the trail and other things before
+While there, I talked for awhile with a local and his friend from out of town about the trail and other things before turning in for the night.

 Tomorrow: laundry, planning, resupply, and otherwise general lazing around.